SusanaMarques/QuickCheck-RecommendationSystem/README.md

-# Machine Learning Models + Benchamrking
+# Machine Learning Models + Benchmarking

 <p> <b> Code developped to support the paper: </b> Recommendation of Medical Exams to Support Clinical Diagnose Based on Patient’s Symptoms